 When you don't make decisions regarding your estate ahead of time, you risk having a judge make these decisions through probate, which is the process of handling a decedent's estate when they pass away.
 Not only are there several fees from the probate process, but it can also be very complex and time-consuming.

 Because of this, your family members may end up fighting each other in serious legal disputes over who should receive what property.
 They may also disagree on other challenging decisions such as how to deal with end-of-life care.
 These types of disputes can end up being litigated where fee and expenses can add up quickly.

 This process can be emotionally draining and painful in some extreme situations, and many family relationships can end up ruined in the aftermath.
 Your family shouldn't have to take on that kind of burden.
 Therefore, it's best to avoid this ahead of time and ensure you have a proper estate plan in place.

 How to Create an Estate Plan in Pasadena

 Don't put off creating your estate plan.
 The future is never guaranteed, and it is always better to be prepared in the event of an emergency.
 An estate plan allows you to ensure your final wishes are taken care of.
 If you would like to create an estate plan, a Pasadena estate planning lawyer can make sure that all of your requests are covered.
-At the Law Offices of Donald P. Schweitzer, will discuss your goals to develop the best estate plan for your needs.
+At the Schweitzer Law Partners, will discuss your goals to develop the best estate plan for your needs.